I’m so excited to share this recipe with you today.

 I must say, I’ve been missing out.
 These things are DELICIOUS.
 (I mean . . . you dip them in sour cream!
 What could be wrong?)

 If you are interested in making these little bundles of yumminess, you’re going to have to invest in a pierogi maker.
 (Don’t worry, they don’t cost much and are well worth the investment.)
 You can find them online from many sources.
 Check out the list at the end of the post.
+Also, check out what the popular restaurant Salmigondis can offer to its customers.

 Like I mentioned, I had never made or eaten pierogi before and I have to say, my first try at it was pretty amazing (thanks especially to how easy the pierogi maker was to use).
 Additionally, my family has given up all white flour (or at least as much as is humanly possible without being COMPLETE hermits and never eating at someone else’s house or at a restaurant).
 So, when I saw that a standard pierogi dough recipe called for all-purpose flour, I decided I had to adjust.
 Here’s what I came up with: